-Figure 22.
+Figure 24.
 Purple loosestrife distribution and management progress at Lake Harris Campground. indicates years in which control of all known infestations was not completed.

 Purple loosestrife management should remain a top priority at this facility with the consideration for biocontrol release in the future.
+Since garlic mustard was seen for the first time at this facility, survey efforts should ensure this species does not remerge.
 Management of bush honeysuckle and reed canary grass is not recommended at this time as reintroduction is likely.